-I am a visiting scholar from the University of Padua, where I was enrolled in a PhD program in "Clinical Methodology and Endocrine Sciences", part of the School of Medical, Clinical and Experimental Sciences under the mentorship of dr. Franco Mantero.
-In Dr. Mantero's lab, I was studying the effects of somatostin analogues on adrenal tumors and on the angiogenesis, in particular of SOM230 on adrenocortical carcinomas, cortisol-secreting adenomas and aldosterone-secreting adenomas.
-I joined the Hammer lab in November 2008, through the International Endocrine Scholar Program (IESP) of the Endocrine Society.
-I currently am working on the effects of the disregulation of Sonic hedgehog's pathway in the adrenal gland.
+I first joined the Hammer lab as visiting scholar, through the International Endocrine Scholar Program (IESP) of the Endocrine Society.
+I was enrolled at the University of Padua in the PhD program in "Clinical Methodology and Endocrine Sciences", under the mentorship of Prof. Franco Mantero.
+In Prof. Mantero's lab, I was studying the effects of somatostin analogues on adrenal tumors and on the angiogenesis, in particular of SOM230 on adrenocortical carcinomas, cortisol-secreting adenomas and aldosterone-secreting adenomas.
+I currently am working on the role of the Sonic hedgehog pathway in the adrenal gland regeneration.

 Sonic hedgehog (Shh) is a secreted ligand, one of the three Hedgehog ligands: Sonic, Desert and Indian.
 They are expressed in several regions of the body, alone or in combinations of two or three.
 In the adrenal gland, Sonic hedgehog is the prominently expressed ligand.
 The ligand can bind to the transmembrane Patched family receptors (named Ptch1 and Ptch2) to release the G protein-coupled receptor Smoothened (Smo) signal transduction from Patched-dependent suppression.
 Smo activates STK36 serine/threonine kinase to stabilize Gli family members (Gli1, Gli2 and Gli3) for nuclear translocation.
 Hedgehog signaling activates Gli-dependent transcription of target genes.